 Remember, too, that there is a social element to early engagement: local players want to be brought along with the project, rather than have executives bring a final project to the table and expect it to be accepted.

-A few key questions to start asking include:
+A few key questions for mineral developers and investors to start asking include:

 • What are the local ownership and economic interest sharing requirements, if any?